Avijit-roy/Numeric_translator/README.md

 ## 📝 Use Cases

 - **Students** — Solve homework problems and verify answers
-- **Professionals** — Quick conversions and calculations for work
+- **Professionals** — Quick conversions and financial calculations for work
 - **Developers** — Number system conversions for programming
+- **Home Buyers** — Calculate loan EMI and financial planning
+- **Financial Planning** — Interest and discount calculations
+- **Health Conscious** — BMI tracking and health monitoring
+- **Global Traders** — Currency conversion and exchange rates
 - **General Users** — Everyday math and unit conversions
 - **Curious Minds** — Explore mathematical properties and relationships

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to add features or improve the calculator:
+If you'd like to add features or improve the calculators:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)